adya-shrivastava/WordSenseDisambiguation/README.md

 Format of Train and Test Data:

-- <classification_label>:\t10-11 word sentence containing the classification label
+- <classification_label>:\t10-11 word sentence containing the ambigous classification label

 where 'classification_label' are the two homographs we are trying to disambiguate.